Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 The Trick to Decorating Tall Walls

-If you’ve ever tried decorating tall walls, you’ve probably quickly realized that standard techniques and decor items don’t work very well – they’re just too small for such a large space!
-If your decor ends at the standard 8′ height, the room will likely feel unfinished and cavernous.
-Instead, embrace all of that wonderful space!
-Thankfully, there are several, easy ways to tackle those big blank canvases and make them feel incorporated into your home.
+If you’ve ever tried decorating tall walls, you’ve probably realized pretty quickly that standard decorating techniques and decor items don’t work very well.
+They’re simply too small for such a large space.
+If your decorating stops around the typical 8-foot height, the room can start to feel unfinished or even a little cavernous.

 1. Artwork